Setting up Google OR-Tools for Waste Collection Route Optimization & Compliance Logging

 return manifest

-logger.warning(json.dumps({"event": "solver_failure", "error": str(e)}))
+logger.warning(json.dumps({"event": "solver_failure", "error": "Primary solver failed to converge"}))

-if fallback_solution:
+if solution_fb:

 logger.info(json.dumps({"event": "fallback_capacity_relaxed", "status": "success"}))

-return extract_compliance_manifest(fallback_solution, fallback=True)
+return extract_compliance_manifest(routing_fb, manager_fb, solution_fb, fallback=True)

 logger.critical(json.dumps({"event": "fallback_greedy_assignment", "status": "triggered"}))